GitKarIn/e-device2/_book/index.md

 # About this Bookdown

 This bookdown document is intended to summarize the research collected by IEP DUWG members regarding the use of electronic data entry tools in IEP Surveys.
-The HTML output format for this example is bookdown::bs4_book, set in the _output.yml file.
+This bookdown::bs4_book document is configured for HTML output format as set in the _output.yml file.

-## File Organization
+## Project File Organization

-In an R Markdown Bookdown project that uses the BS4_book output format, the file organization is as follows:
+This Bookdown project uses the BS4_book output format and the file organization is as follows:

   * _bookdown.yml: This file contains the configuration options for your Bookdown project, such as the output format, the location of your chapters, and the order of your chapters.
   * _output.yml: This file contains the configuration options for the output format that you're using, such as the theme, the CSS, and the JavaScript.